Q: When will in person classes begin again?

 Q: I have an injury/health condition.
 Can I still do yoga?

 A: In many cases yoga is a very positive activity for those with prior injuries or current conditions, but always ask your doctor for advice.
-You will be asked to fill out a welcome form that has space for you to detail any injuries/conditions you are experiencing.
+You will be asked to fill out a welcome form via the booking system that has space for you to detail any injuries/conditions you are experiencing.
 I always encourage people to take things at their own pace and modify poses as needed, but please remember that I am not a medical doctor and I can only provide general advice about modifications.
 Every pose is an invitation, so always work within your own ability and remember yoga is here to support your health.

 Q: Where can I get a yoga mat?